AstroBrandt/ALeCS/README.md

 [astrobrandt.github.io/ALeCS/]: astrobrandt.github.io/ALeCS/

 ## Initial Release
 The initial release of the database, described in [Gaches et al. (2024)](https://ui.adsabs.harvard.edu/abs/2023arXiv231010739G/abstract), includes total electron-impact ionization cross sections for over 200 neutral molecules and a few ions spanning electron energies from 10 eV to 5 keV.
-The cross sections were calculated following the [Binary-encounter Bethe](https://ui.adsabs.harvard.edu/abs/1994PhRvA..50.3954K/abstract) (BEB) formalism using optimize molecule geometries and electronic structures computed using the [Gaussian16](https://www.gaussian.com/) and [MolPro](https://www.molpro.net/) codes.
+The cross sections were calculated following the [Binary-encounter Bethe](https://ui.adsabs.harvard.edu/abs/1994PhRvA..50.3954K/abstract) (BEB) formalism using optimized molecule geometries and electronic structures computed using the [Gaussian16](https://www.gaussian.com/) and [MolPro](https://www.molpro.net/) codes.
 The initial release also includes computed ionization potentials for most of the molecules, computed at two different levels of theory: CCSD(T)/aug-cc-pVTZ+CAM-B3LYP/aug-cc-pVTZ and CCSD(T)/CBS.

 > [!NOTE]
-> Evaluations of ionization potentials can vary drastically between each other, and for many molecules experimental values vary as well.
+> Evaluations of ionization potentials can vary drastically between each other, and for many molecules, experimental values vary as well.
 We suggest those interested in the ionization potentials to also consult the [NIST Chemistry WebBook](https://webbook.nist.gov/chemistry/ie-ser/).

-In the database we also include the optimized geometries and computed electron orbitals.
+In the database, we also include the optimized geometries and computed electron orbitals.
 The orbitals can be used to recompute the BEB cross sections in applications as desired, with the format in `NIST_orbitals/` matching that in the [NIST database](https://physics.nist.gov/PhysRefData/Ionization/molTable.html).

 > [!NOTE]
 > Using the orbitals directly is preferable for those wishing to use the cross sections outside the energy range in the raw data, to avoid extrapolation issues.
 We have added a notebook in the `scripts/` folder to demonstrate this.